runtimeverification/iele-semantics/iele.md

 Some checks if an opcode will throw an exception are relatively quick and done up front.

--   `#exceptional?` checks if the operator is invalid  (this implements the function `Z` in the yellowpaper, section 9.4.2).
+-   `#exceptional?` checks if the operator is invalid.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#exceptional?" "[" Op "]"